chameleon-ai/webm-for-4chan/README.md

 To render up to 4MiB with no sound, use `--mode other`

 Enable audio volume normalization with `--normalize`\
+Skip black frames at the start of the video with `--blackframe`\
 Crop using automatic edge detection with `--auto_crop`\
 Crop using manually specified boundaries with `--crop`\
 Automatically burn-in the first available subtitles, if any exist, with `--auto_subs`\
 Print available subtitles with  `--list_subs`\
 Print available audio tracks with  `--list_audio`\
-Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, and `--decimate`
+Also supports a handful of other ffmpeg video filters with `--deblock`, `--deflicker`, `--decimate`, and `--monochrome`

 Type `--help` for a complete list of commands.